Chapter 8.20

 8.20.070 Term of permit—Renewal.

-Permits issued pursuant to this chapter shall be valid for a period of up to one year from the date of issuance and shall be subject to renewal annually on application therefor, and on payment of the fee set forth in the city of Yakima master fee schedule adopted via resolution by the city council, provided permits granted under authority other than this chapter shall remain in full force and effect according to their terms without the necessity for application therefor or renewal thereof and without the payment of a permit fee, unless any such permit is terminated or revoked as provided by that permit.
+Permits issued pursuant to this chapter shall be valid through the period as shown on the certificate of insurance up to a maximum of one year from the date of issuance and shall be subject to renewal annually on application therefor, and on payment of the fee set forth in the city of Yakima master fee schedule adopted via resolution by the city council and submittal of an updated certificate of insurance, provided permits granted under authority other than this chapter shall remain in full force and effect according to their terms without the necessity for application therefor or renewal thereof and without the payment of a permit fee, unless any such permit is terminated or revoked as provided by that permit.
 (Ord.
+2025-009 § 11, 2025; Ord.
 2022-040 § 52, 2022; Ord.
 2019-032 § 1 (part), 2019: Ord.
 2009-15 § 8, 2009: Ord.
 2938 § 3, 1986: Ord.
 1672 § 1 (part), 1974).

 8.20.075 Short-term permits.